the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

-# Having connection issues?
+## Having connection issues?
 First things to try

-Make sure to install the very latest SideQuest from [SideQuestVR.com](https://sidequestvr.com/#/download) properly before proceeding, also double check the main setup steps for installing SideQuest to make sure you have done every one of the 6 steps
+Make sure you have installed the very latest SideQuest from [SideQuestVR.com](https://sidequestvr.com/#/download) properly before proceeding.
-[Setup Steps](https://sidequestvr.com/#/setup-howto)
+Also double check the main setup steps for installing SideQuest to make sure you have done every one of the 5 mandatory steps [Setup Steps](https://sidequestvr.com/#/setup-howto)